 Place metal trivet into a 6-qt Instant Pot and add 1 1/2 cups water.

 Gently transfer the cheesecake pan on top of the trivet.
-Cover the top with foil.
+Cover the top of the cheesecake pan (not the IP) with foil.

 When finished cooking and the Instant Pot beeps, release pressure naturally for about 20-30 minutes.

 Carefully open the pot and transfer cheesecake to a cooling rack.
 Let it cool for 1 hour, after which run a paring knife around the edges.

 Transfer cheesecake to the refrigerator for at least 6 hours or overnight.

 Heat heavy cream in a heat-proof bowl in the microwave for 45 seconds, until it's just beginning to bubble.

 Add white chocolate chips to a medium bowl, and pour the hot heavy cream over them, making sure they are fully covered with cream.
 Allow mixture to sit for 1 minute.

 Stir slowly until the cream and white chocolate chips are combined.
 Some bit of chocolate will not be fully melted yet, in that case heat the mixture again for 20 seconds, and stir.
 Repeat as necessary until all the chocolate bits are fully melted and incorporated.

 If the mixture is too thin or thick, you can add a touch more chocolate chips or heavy cream.

 Remove cheesecake from pan, place on a serving plate and pour white chocolate ganaches over it.